JacksonKuo/blog/_posts/2026-6-14-gh-action-zizmor.markdown

 The output appends an `env` block with an uppercase variable, which is substituted in the `run` block.

-# Rules Filter
+#### Rules Filter
 Unfortunately zizmor doesn't have a way to only trigger on a specific type of rule.
-You can feed zizmor a config file that can ignore explicit types of rules.
-I asked claude to generate a list of rules using the audit rules markdown page: [https://raw.githubusercontent.com/zizmorcore/zizmor/main/docs/audits.md](https://raw.githubusercontent.com/zizmorcore/zizmor/main/docs/audits.md)
+A workaround is you can feed zizmor a config file that can ignore explicit types of rules.
+I asked Claude to generate a list of rules using the audit rules markdown page: [https://raw.githubusercontent.com/zizmorcore/zizmor/main/docs/audits.md](https://raw.githubusercontent.com/zizmorcore/zizmor/main/docs/audits.md)

 <details markdown="1">
 <summary>EXPAND ME - List of 39 zizmor rules</summary>